dirac-institute/sorcha/docs/postprocessing.rst

     fill_factor = 0.9

 .. warning::
-    Note that :ref:`ASSIST+REBOUND ephemeris generator<ephemeris_gen>` also uses a circular radius for its search area.
-To get accurate results, the ASSIST+REBOUND radius must be set to be larger than the circle_radius.
-For simmulating the LSST, we rcommend setting **ar_ang_fov = 2.06** and **ar_fov_buffer = 0.2**.
-Setting the circle_radius to be larger than the radius used for ASSIST+REBOUND will have no effect.
+    Note that the :ref:`internal ephemeris generator<ephemeris_gen>` also uses a circular radius for its search area.
+To get accurate results, the ephemeris generator search radius radius must be set to be larger than the **circle_radius**.
+For simulating the LSST, we recommend setting **ar_ang_fov = 2.06** and **ar_fov_buffer = 0.2**.
+Setting the circle_radius to be larger than the radius used for the ephemeris generation stage will have no effect.

 .. tip::
    Applying the fill factor in the circle radius camera filter is option.
-If the  **fill_factor** is not present in the :ref:`configs` file then ``Sorcha`` includes all potential detections that land within the circular area.
+If the  **fill_factor** is not present in the :ref:`configs` then ``Sorcha`` includes all potential detections that land within the circular area.

 .. tip::
    For Rubin Observatory, the circle radius should be set to 1.75 degrees with a fill factor of 0.9 to approximate the detector area of LSSTCam.